mubaidr/selection-popup/README.md

 # selection-popup

-An extension for Chromium based browsers which displays options (Search, Copy etc) on text selection.
+An extension to perform actions (Search, Copy etc) on text selection.